yeskunall/yeskunall.github.io/README.md

 Resumé section will be added later.

-Website doest NOT look good on mobile devices and/or tablets.
+Website does NOT look good on mobile devices and/or tablets.
 I need to include code for that.

+Some small errors that I noticed after commiting the changes will be fixed later.